adobe/helix-shared/CONFIGURATION.md

       use_ssl: false
 ```

-## Proposal: Configuration objects can be referenced using YAML references

-In order to re-use a complex configuration object (like an origin, a mount mapping, or even a strain), use YAML references (`*publish`) or YAML extensions (`<< *basestrain`).
-This allows us to rely on the behavior of the YAML parser instead of using home-grown inheritance and referencing logic that is likely less robust and certainly less well documented.
+Those definitions can the be reused using YAML references (`*publish`) or YAML extensions (`<< *basestrain`).
+This allows to rely on the behavior of the YAML parser instead of using home-grown inheritance and referencing logic.

 A strain re-using the `*basestrain` above would look like this: